woheller69/FreeDroidWarn/README.md

 #### Connect phone to USB and install app

+    Connect phone to PC via a USB cable and check confirmation box on phone and agree to USB debugging from this PC if asked

     Set USB options on phone to file transfer

     Type "cmd" in Windows search box and click "open"